Naomi Watts: Early roles and struggling career (1986–2000)

 Watts's career began in television, where she made brief appearances in commercials.
-The 1986 film For Love Alone, set in the 1930s and based on Christina Stead's 1945 best-selling novel of the same name, marked her debut in film.
-She then appeared in two episodes of the fourth season of the Australian sitcom Hey Dad..! in 1990.
-After a five-year absence from films, Watts met director John Duigan during the 1989 premiere of her friend Nicole Kidman's film Dead Calm and he invited her to take a supporting role in his 1991 indie film Flirting.
-The film received critical acclaim and was featured on Roger Ebert's list of the 10 best films of 1992.
-Also in 1991, she took the part of Frances Heffernan, a girl who struggles to find friends behind the walls of a Sydney Catholic school, in the award-winning mini-series Brides of Christ and had a recurring role in the soap opera Home and Away as the handicapped Julie Gibson.
-Watts was then offered a role in the drama series A Country Practice but turned it down, not wanting to "get stuck on a soap for two or three years", a decision she later called "naïve".
+She made her film debut in For Love Alone (1986).
+It was set in the 1930s and based on Christina Stead's 1945 best-selling novel of the same name.
+In 1990 she appeared in two episodes of the fourth season of the Australian sitcom Hey Dad..!.
+At the 1989 premiere of her friend Nicole Kidman's film Dead Calm, Watts met John Duigan, who invited her to take a supporting role in his 1991 indie film Flirting.
+The film received critical acclaim and was featured on American critic Roger Ebert's list of the 10 best films of 1992.
+Also in 1991, she took the part of Frances Heffernan, a girl who struggles to find friends at a Catholic school in Sydney, in the mini-series Brides of Christ.
+She also had a recurring role in the soap opera Home and Away as the handicapped Julie Gibson.
+Watts was offered a role in the drama series A Country Practice but turned it down, not wanting to "get stuck on a soap for two or three years".
+She later said that decision was "naïve".

-Watts then took a year off to travel, visiting Los Angeles and being introduced to agents through Kidman.
-Encouraged, Watts decided to move to America, to pursue her career further.
-In 1993 she had a small role in the John Goodman film Matinee and temporarily returned to Australia to star in three Australian films: another of Duigan's pictures, Wide Sargasso Sea; the drama The Custodian; and had her first leading role in the film Gross Misconduct, as a student who accuses one of her teachers (played by Jimmy Smits) of raping her.
-Watts then moved back to America for good but the difficulty of finding agents, producers and directors willing to hire her during that period frustrated her initial efforts.
-Though her financial situation never led her to taking a job out of the film industry, she experienced problems like being unable to pay the rent of her apartment and losing her medical insurance.
-"At first, everything was fantastic and doors were opened to me.
-But some people who I met through Nicole [Kidman], who had been all over me, had difficulty remembering my name when we next met.
-There were a lot of promises, but nothing actually came off.
-I ran out of money and became quite lonely, but Nic gave me company and encouragement to carry on."
+Watts took a year off to travel, visiting Los Angeles and being introduced to agents through Kidman.
+Encouraged, Watts decided to move to the United States, to pursue her career further.
+In 1993, she had a small role in the John Goodman film Matinee.
+She returned to Australia temporarily to star in three Australian films: another of Duigan's pictures, Wide Sargasso Sea; and the drama The Custodian.
+She had her first leading role in the film Gross Misconduct, as a student who accuses one of her teachers (played by Jimmy Smits) of raping her.
+Watts returned to Los Angeles and the US for good but had difficulty finding agents, producers and directors willing to hire her.
+She never worked outside the film industry, but had some tight times in which she was unable to pay the rent on time and lost her medical insurance.